Prof. Dr. Martin Spindler

 Asymmetric Information in Insurance Markets: Does it really exist?
 Insurance Economics 64, 6–8, July 2011.

 L2Boosting for Estimation of Treatment Effects in a High-Dimensional Setting (with Jannis Kück and Ye Luo) (Revise & Resubmit at Journal of Econometrics).

-A Reexamination of the Gender Wage Gap (with Philipp Bach and Victor Chernozhukov)
+Closing the U.S. Gender Wage Gap requires Understanding its Heterogeneity (with Philipp Bach and Victor Chernozhukov) (submitted).